Alex Murdaugh can’t remember last conversation with wife and son

 Data indicates that Maggie and Paul last used their cellphones at 8.49pm and were shot dead around 8.50pm.

-Mr Murdaugh testified that he didn’t hear any gunshots.
+Mr Murdaugh testified that he didn’t hear any gunshots after arriving back at the house.

 He sat down on the couch and then minutes later got up and drove to his mother’s house.

 The prosecutor questioned the speed with which Mr Murdaugh jetted back and forth between the house, the kennels and the house again, per his version of events.